String

 Important notes:

 • Single quotes ' do not need to be escaped.
-If you wrap a string in single quotes, they’ll be converted to double quotes the next time you open the formula for editing.
+If you wrap a string in single quotes, you’ll get an invalid character error.

 Here’s a reference database that contains all of these escaped characters, which you can duplicate: